SnapLib/npm-fs/README.md

 const existingFile =
     new ExistingFileElement("/Users/Main/Projects/snaplib-npm-fs/README.md");

-// The following statement would result in an Error to be thrown const nonExistingFile =
+// The following statement would result in an Error to be thrown since the
+// provided path doesn't point to an existing file const nonExistingFile =
     new ExistingFileElement("/Users/Main/Projects/snaplib-npm-fs/RRREADMEE.mdz");